Brian Dietzen

-Brian Dietzen (born November 14, 1977) is an American actor who has played the supporting role of Dr. Jimmy Palmer on NCIS since 2004.
+Brian Dietzen (born November 14, 1977) is an American television actor who has played the supporting role of Dr. Jimmy Palmer on NCIS since 2004.
 In 2012, he was promoted to a series regular at the beginning of the show's tenth season.

 Early life

-Dietzen was born in Barrington, Illinois but moved to Colorado when very young.
+Dietzen moved to Colorado when he was young.
 He first started acting in elementary school plays.
 Later, he studied theatre at the University of Colorado at Boulder's Bachelor of Fine Arts program.

 Career

 Dietzen has appeared in productions of Equus and Waiting for Godot and joined The Colorado Shakespeare Festival for two years.
 He was cast in The WB series My Guide to Becoming a Rockstar.
 The part was a series regular as the drummer of the group.
 He later teamed up with John Riggi for a two-man show with Steve Rudnick called The Oldest Man in Show Biz.